Mosiwi/mosiwi_wiki/docs/source/raspberry/resources/get_started_with_raspberry_pi/get_started_with_raspberry_pi.md

 Download [WinSCP](https://winscp.net/eng/index.php) and install it.
 ![Img](../../../_static/raspberry/resources/get_started_with_raspberry_pi/img/32img.png)

-Log in to raspberry pi 4 using WinSCP.
+Log in to raspberry pi using WinSCP.
 ![Img](../../../_static/raspberry/resources/get_started_with_raspberry_pi/img/33img.png)

-Drag and drop a file on your PC to raspberry pi 4.
+Drag and drop a file on your PC to raspberry pi.
 ![Img](../../../_static/raspberry/resources/get_started_with_raspberry_pi/img/34img.png)